Ran-Jia/GeoStack/README.md

 ## Usage

-To train and predict the GeoStack model, just run `python main.py`.
+To train and predict the GeoStack model, just run `python stacking/main.py`.
 Note that:

 1. Set train and predict dataset under data/input

 2. Stacking features from original dataset need to be under data/output/stacking_features

-3. Final preidction result in `final_results.csv` is under output folder
+3. Final preidction result in `stacking/final_results.csv` is under output folder

 4. We can visulize the prediction results in `GoCAD`softwares